 Traveling with Chhavi is not new for me.
 But mixing tennis with a holiday was a first for us!
 In June, we were traveling to Biograd for a week of tennis and holidays with Tennis Holidays Croatia.
+They organize various different events, like tennis holidays for singles or tennis doubles strategy & tactics week.

 Traveling with a 11 year old on a connecting flight to Europe almost always results in one thing- a cranky child at the end of it.
 I was thankful that our pickup from Zagreb to Biograd was super smooth and organized by Tennis Holidays Croatia.